Best Virtual Reality at 2019 Sundance & Venice

 Narrated by: Nikki Amuka-Bird

-If you attended last year’s Venice Film Festival, you might have visited the Lazzaretto Vecchio, an isolated building that used to be a leper colony and has now been converted into the festival’s Virtual Reality hub.
+If you attended the 2019 Venice Film Festival, you might have visited the Lazzaretto Vecchio, an isolated building that used to be a leper colony and has now been converted into the festival’s Virtual Reality hub.
 If you happened to be there, you might have noticed how every single one of the 39 Virtual Reality installations, stand-up experiences and interactive screenings came with its own unique set-up.
 There were props, costumes, rotating chairs and entire rooms dedicated to these installations: some of them even happened behind closed doors.
 And then there was one very bizarre space with two people sitting down in front of each other, alone in a room that could be seen by everyone through a glass.
 But, if you were to pass by this very unique installation, the first thing you’d notice wouldn’t be the setting: it would be the screaming.

 Make Noise is a very clever installation with an important message to send across.
 The suffragettes were one of the most important movements in history, as they fought for women’s right to vote, and this installation uses original archive material to tell their story.
 You will be able to listen to the suffragettes’ real testimonies while being entertainted by colorful visuals, but that’s not all.
 Just as the title suggests, this installation is about “making noise”, which is exactly what you’ll be encouraged to do by suffragette Emmeline Goulden.